Valis64/YBS_CONTROL/readme.md

 Switch to the “Orders” tab

 Click Refresh Orders to fetch and display the current orders table

+After logging in, the Orders database will refresh automatically every 5 minutes.
+You can adjust this interval on the Settings tab once logged in.

 The tool will keep your session alive by automatically re-logging in every 2 hours in the background.